Blockchain is playing crucial role in the lives of women

 Education is the key to empowerment.
-According to a survey 70% in undergraduate courses and 72% of the students in graduate courses were women in 2015, spring (USA).
-Around 77% of women in developing countries largely rely on internet for completing their education and sometimes starting it.
+According to a survey, 70% in undergraduate courses and 72% of the students in graduate courses were women 2015, spring (USA).
+Around 77% of women in developing countries largely rely on the internet for completing their education and sometimes starting it.
 A large number of women are learning several skills online.
-Blockchain technology can bridge up the gap between these women and the desired education by creating a safe and secure learning environment for them.
+Blockchain technology can bridge the gap between these women and the desired education by creating a safe and secure learning environment for them.

 Blockchain holds immense power for female financial autonomy.
 Olivier Mukuta is a social inventor and a part of UN Women.
 She explained how women suffer due to financial reasons.
 She explained how the money usually isn’t used in the way it was intended to because the male in the family didn’t wish to.
-In cases kids has to drop schools and there was not enough money for food because someone decided to snatch the money out of women’s hand and use it on something much less important.
-In the world where the male in family is supposed to be the ‘leader’, it is hard for women to oppose.
+In some cases, kids have to drop school and there was not enough money for food because someone decided to snatch the money out of women’s hands and use it on something much less important.
+In a world where the male in the family is supposed to be the ‘leader’, it is hard for women to oppose.
 Olivier came up with VipiCash as a solution.
-It is a financial service startup which allows a person to send money to another.
-The money can be locked into a specific service like school fees, food items, and can be managed only by the person it was intended for.
-Blockchain allowed them to cut all the processing cost and also made sure the transaction was secure and transparent.
-Blockchain does this by removing the ‘middle man’, making the use of such services a lot easier.
+It is a financial service startup that allows a person to send money to another.
+The money can be locked into a specific service like school fees, and food items, and can be managed only by the person it was intended for.
+Blockchain allowed them to cut all the processing costs and also made sure the transaction was secure and transparent.
+Blockchain does this by removing the ‘middle man, making the use of such services a lot easier.

 They are planning to expand the services, allowing women to manage a business through VipiCash and create a marketplace just for women.

-The reason why only 20% of the land is owned by women lies in the hindrance created by lack of proper law structure, societal establishments, male dominating households and customary laws, to name a few.
-Blockchain can improve the conditions and enable women to protect their ownership rights, as the technology has the power to eliminate falsification of documents and forgery.
+The reason why only 20% of the land is owned by women lies in the hindrance created by a lack of proper law structure, societal establishments, male-dominating households, and customary laws, to name a few.
+Blockchain can improve the conditions and enable women to protect their ownership rights, as the technology has the power to eliminate the falsification of documents and forgery.
 Since it is impossible to forge a blockchain entry or edit an existing one; once the ownership has been documented no one can deny the right of the women over any land.

 As shown in studies, women are much less likely to hold any proof of identity.
-It happens due to lack of important documents.
-In some cases, women are denied to hold any identity.
-Lack of mere identification proof can result in several societal and existential crises.
+It happens due to a lack of important documents.
+In some cases, women are denied holding any identity.
+The lack of mere identification proof can result in several societal and existential crises.
 This is a direct violation of human rights and can be very easily prevented.
 Blockchain has the ability to store information in a cost-efficient and incredibly safe way.
 This can be used to store women’s information and also provide a digital ID to them.
 This will allow them to vote, gain employment in the economic sector, create a bank account and live a normal life.